-WHEREAS, this programmatic agreement (PA) (1) supersedes and replaces the 2011 Programmatic Agreement Among Naval Air Station, Fallon, Nevada, The Nevada State Historic Preservation Officer and The Advisory Council on Historic Preservation Regarding the Identification, Evaluation and Treatment of Historic Properties on Lands Managed by Naval Air Station, Fallon as well as Amendment One (2020) to that PA; (2) replaces the 2014 Programmatic Agreement Among the United States Navy and the Bureau of Reclamation, Mid-Pacific Region and the Nevada State Historic Preservation Officer Regarding the Effects of Demolition and Construction at Naval Air Station Fallon, Nevada Bombing Range BRAVO-16; and (3) supersedes and replaces Appendix G of the 2014 (revised) State Protocol Agreement between The Bureau of Land Management, Nevada and The Nevada State Historic Preservation Officer for Implementing the National Historic Preservation Act; and
+WHEREAS, this programmatic agreement (PA) supersedes and replaces (1) the 2011 Programmatic Agreement Among Naval Air Station, Fallon, Nevada, The Nevada State Historic Preservation Officer and The Advisory Council on Historic Preservation Regarding the Identification, Evaluation and Treatment of Historic Properties on Lands Managed by Naval Air Station, Fallon as well as Amendment One (2020) to that PA; (2) the 2014 Programmatic Agreement Among the United States Navy and the Bureau of Reclamation, Mid-Pacific Region and the Nevada State Historic Preservation Officer Regarding the Effects of Demolition and Construction at Naval Air Station Fallon, Nevada Bombing Range BRAVO-16; and (3) Appendix G of the 2014 (revised) State Protocol Agreement between The Bureau of Land Management, Nevada and The Nevada State Historic Preservation Officer for Implementing the National Historic Preservation Act; and

-WHEREAS, in accordance with Section 2982(a)(1)(C) of the Military Land Withdrawals Act of 2013, as amended by Section 2901 of the 2023 NDAA, the National Historic Preservation Act (NHPA), 54 United States Code (U.S.C.) § 306108 et seq. and its implementing regulations (Section 106), 36 Code of Federal Regulations (CFR) Part 800, this PA addresses the management of historic properties as they relate to training, testing, construction (including military construction), routine operation, and maintenance and repair (OM&R); and written agreements for the purpose of establishing continued, regular, and timely access to the land withdrawn and reserved by section 2981 of the Military Land Withdrawals Act of 2013 (as amended by Section 2901 of the 2023 NDAA), to include a minimum of four days of such access per month, for cultural, religious, gathering and ceremonial uses by affected Indian Tribes, consistent with military training requirements and public safety; and
+WHEREAS, in accordance with Section 2982(a)(1)(C) of the Military Land Withdrawals Act of 2013, as amended by Section 2901 of the 2023 NDAA, the National Historic Preservation Act (NHPA), 54 United States Code (U.S.C.) § 306108 et seq. and its implementing regulations (Section 106), 36 Code of Federal Regulations (CFR) Part 800, this PA addresses the management of historic properties as they relate to training, testing, construction (including military construction), routine operation, and maintenance and repair (OM&R); and

-WHEREAS, in accordance with Sections 2982(a)(1)(D), 2982(a)(1)(E) and 2987(a) of the Military Land Withdrawals Act of 2013, as amended by Section 2901 of the 2023 NDAA, the Secretary of the Navy (SECNAV) shall, with affected Indian Tribes and the Secretary of the Interior, enter into
+WHEREAS, in accordance with Sections 2982(a)(1)(D), 2982(a)(1)(E) and 2987(a) of the Military Land Withdrawals Act of 2013, as amended by Section 2901 of the 2023 NDAA, the Secretary of the Navy (SECNAV) shall, with affected Indian Tribes and the Secretary of the